 An Orthopaedic Surgeon is a medical doctor with extensive training treating injuries and conditions of the musculoskeletal system including the bones, joints and muscles in the body.
-This specialist may recommend treatment of your Knee Osteoarthritis with physiotherapy, various medications or devices, or with surgical procedures including total knee replacements, partial/unicompartmental knee replacements, revision of total knee replacements or bilateral knee replacements.
+This specialist may recommend treatment of your Hip Osteoarthritis with physiotherapy, various medications or devices, or with surgical procedures including total hip replacements, revision of total hip replacements or bilateral hip replacements.

 Nurses play an important role in the operating theatre.
 They are responsible for preparing you for surgery and ensuring all the necessary instruments and equipment are available and ready.
 During surgery, nurses work closely with your orthopaedic surgeon to ensure a smooth operation.
 They are required to be one step ahead of the surgeon at all times as they hand them the next instrument along the workflow.
 Nurses are required to stay up to date with new instruments, techniques and products that may be used by the many orthopaedic surgeons with whom they work.

 Sports Medicine Specialist